 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under the elective deferrals employee contribution process.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals employee contribution.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
 The plan is administered by a third party administrator.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
-For the year ended August 31, 2022 the District made no matching employer contributions to the plan.